howerj/gladiators/readme.md

 more inputs; food carried and drop off point in vision.
 * Generate the manual page from this file
 * Make the program into a library with a CLI and GUI front end
-* Deep learning model; all neurons in layer one connected to all neurons in subsequent layers
-* Have a list of variables to poke into, instead of a huge list of inputs.
-Add results into float.
-* Memory variables, memory for each neuron
-* Customizable brains for fighters.
-* Other mixing and selection algorithms.
-* Work out bugs in serialization.
-* Add inertia, optional full wrapping of sensory data
-* Gladiator time out before each firing
-* Fix TODO comments
-* Write up experiment into website
-* Better physics; object collision (currently gladiators collide and overlap with each other)
-* Full toroidal arena option.
-* Better rendering?
-* Option to build pure C command line version, with no OpenGL references.
-* Use fixed point only?
-* More realistic projects (no team, optional reflection off walls, can hurt firer)

 [GPGOAP]: https://github.com/stolk/GPGOAP
 [A video]: https://www.youtube.com/watch?v=u2t77mQmJiY